GoogleCloudPlatform/webapp2/docs/index.rst

 webapp2 also offers the package `webapp2_extras <http://code.google.com/p/webapp-improved/source/browse/#hg%2Fwebapp2_extras>`_
-with several optional utilities: sessions, internationalization, domain and subdomain routing, configuration system, secure cookies and support for threaded environments.
+with several optional utilities: sessions, internationalization, domain and subdomain routing, secure cookies and support for threaded environments.

 webapp2 can even be used outside of Google App Engine, independently of the App Engine SDK.